-- Sometimes it is even an ineffective or even inappropriate (business-wise) choice of data that is being used as the sample that fails to present the great benefit of the concept.
+- Dealing with an ineffective or even inappropriate (business-wise) choice of data that is being used as the comparative sample that fails to present the benefit of a concept.

 The first example often happens when dealing with an audience that may not be able visualize the solution being described.
 This inability to visualize opens the door to all kinds of cognitive biases.
 For example, in a fairly necessarily complex UI I was working on, I had suggested a simple fine (2 pixel line) around an active study (in a radiology environment.)
 This description was dismissed and then a myriad of grotesque solutions were proposed.
 These were too severe and problematic to consider for implementation since most focused on one aspect with considering the complexity of the UI.
 So, I showed in a simple two page powerpoint how it would appear if a radiologist selected a study.
 The concept, previous rejected, was unanimously approved (by both sales leaders as well as clinical specialists), simply because the actual images were “real” in terms of how it would look exactly on the screen (with nothing left to the imagination.)